Elastic and Kibana Install (Windows)

 .\kibana.bat

-Copy the token you got from the Elastic PowerShell and paste it into the Enrolment token in the Kibana session.
+Paste it into the Enrolment token in the Kibana session.

 Select Configure Elastic.

-Open a web browser and navigate to http://localhost:5601.
+In your web browser, navigate to http://localhost:5601.

 Use the Elastic credentials you used earlier to login.